Normalized solutions of Nehari-Pankov type to mass-supercritical indefinite variational problems

 We consider abstract nonlinear equations of the form $A u = \lambda u + I'(u)$, where $A$ is a self-adjoint operator with compact resolvent on a Hilbert space $H$, $\lambda \in \R$ is a parameter, and $u \mapsto I'(u)$ is a superlinear term of variational nature.
-In this abstract setting, we develop a new approach to existence and multiplicity of solutions with prescribed norm in $H$.
+In this abstract setting, we develop a new approach to detect prescribed norm solutions in $H$ which does not rely on any mass-subcriticality assumptions.
 We then consider various applications of this approach.
-First, we obtain, under fairly general assumptions including the mass-supercritical case, the existence of infinitely many solutions to a class of nonlinear (time-independent) Schrödinger equations on a compact graph $\cG$ with prescribed (arbitrarily large) mass.
-Moreover, we derive a similar existence and multiplicity result for a biharmonic semilinear equation in the $2$-torus.
+First, we obtain, under general assumptions including the full mass-supercritical parameter regime, the existence of (infinitely many) solutions to a class of nonlinear Schrödinger equations on a compact graph $\cG$ with prescribed arbitrarily large mass, thereby improving previous results which only cover small masses.
+Moreover, we derive a similar result for a biharmonic Schrödinger equation in the $2$-torus.
 For a larger class of second order and higher order equations in a bounded domain with Dirichlet boundary conditions, we also show the existence of multiple solutions with prescribed small mass.

 The solutions we obtain are detected as ground states of Nehari-Pankov type for the associated $\lambda$-dependent action functional, where $\lambda$ varies in a spectral gap between sufficiently large eigenvalues of $A$.
-The key observation in this abstract framework is the fact that the $H$-norms of these $\lambda$-dependent solution families form connected sets.
-To estimate the size of these connected sets in specific settings, we use Weyl type estimates for the length of spectral gaps, variational characterizations of eigenvalues, bounds for associated eigenfunctions and a classical bound from analytic number theory.
+The key new observation in this abstract framework is the fact that the $H$-norms of these $\lambda$-dependent solution families form connected sets even though the solution families themselves may be disconnected.
+To estimate the size of these connected sets in specific settings, we use Weyl type estimates for the length of spectral gaps, variational characterizations of eigenvalues, bounds for associated eigenfunctions and a bound from analytic number theory.

 \allowdisplaybreaks